 I say, turn the fucking news off, don’t watch any of it, stay off of any and all social media outlets and filter the information you let in, in every form and from every source.

 And if you can, cancel your cable television, don’t watch YouTube on the regular and be very picky about any movie or show you spend time watching on Netflix, Amazon, Roku and all the other entertainment outlets that you enjoy.

-I’m also assuming here that you are at least 18 years old, if you are reading this blog because as modern-day adults we have been brainwashed.
+I’m also assuming here that you are at least 18 years old, if you are reading this blog because as modern-day adults we have been programmed and desensitized.
 Companies like Facebook, Twitter, Instagram, Snapchat and the lot want to suck you into their world.
 They want you to get addicted to them and to your devices so they can push their message or agenda to the masses.
 They are also in the business of making money, don’t forget that!
 It’s their biggest motivator!

 Here’s a great read about being addicted to Facebook: https://www.google.com/amp/s/amp.livescience.com/49585-facebook-addiction-viewed-brain.html

 As an ex-addict myself of wasting years of my life on almost all social media outlets, I completely understand the problems that frequenting the social sites creates.
 I’ve seen it, lived it and done some BIG things to change things in my life.

 Social media used to have control over me.
 I let them in, unknowingly like an ugly disease that did an amazing job of masking itself to me.
 Back then, years ago, I used to think that it was healthy to use Facebook and my “friends” as an outlet like having free therapy, getting feedback and advise.
 It felt like I needed other people’s approval over my life and the choices that I was making.
 Fuck that, it’s all wrong!

 I had to learn that I need my own approval first and only and if I need help, then I go seek advice from qualified professionals that I trust and pay for their time.